 Website design changes a lot from year to year.
-From new technology, to changes in user behavior, to social trends, many things impact these changes in design.
-So what are some of the shifts we’ve seen recently at Lure Creative?
+From new technology, to changes in user behavior, to social trends, many things impact these changes in professional website design.
 What makes a website look modern or out of date?
 Check out this list to see if your website is keeping up with recent trends.

 Large Background Images that Are Genuine